danielsky81/First_milestone/README.md

 - All service elements on _home_ page have a link that redirect users to the chosen service on the _services_ page.
 - "Book online" button allows users to be instantly redirected to the _online booking_ page.
 - Input forms allows users to book a service appointment (_online booking_) or request a contact (_contact_) by filling out the input fields.
-- Active links on phone number and email address to allow efortless and imediate contact either by making a phone call (mobile, facetime, etc.) or by creating an email template to be filled with email body and send over.
+- Active links on phone number and email address to allow effortless and immediate contact either by making a phone call (mobile, facetime, etc.) or by creating an email template to be filled with email body and send over.
 - Direct links to social media via social media icons at the bottom of the pages.
-- Drop down menu with links to all pages on small devices that can be reveal and collaps using a burger menu icon.
+- Drop down menu with links to all pages on small devices that can be reveal and collapse using a burger menu icon.

 ### Features Left to Implement